 With the transport and logistics sector being such a key part of our economy, you’d be forgiven for thinking that companies that provide HGV training are heavily regulated and the chance of getting caught out by a dodgy company would be an unlikely thing.
 Sadly however, this is not the case.
-The HGV training industry is barely regulated at all, and finding a good quality training company who has your best interests at heart can actually be quite tricky.
+The HGV training industry is barely regulated at all.
+Therefore, it can be tricky to find a good quality training company who has your best interests at heart.
 Fear not though, our list of 10 mistakes when booking HGV training will help ensure you don’t waste your money, and that you get the licence you need with the minimum fuss and stress.

-The HGV training industry is barely regulated at all, and finding a good quality training company who has your best interests at heart can actually be quite tricky.
+The HGV training industry is barely regulated at all.
+Therefore, it can be tricky to find a good quality training company who has your best interests at heart.